Podcasts: a sound medium

 From Serial to This American Life and Ted Talks daily – podcasts have never been so popular.
 So, what exactly is their appeal and how might audio content evolve from here?
 We asked Andy Bowers, FIPP World Media Congress speaker and chief innovation officer at leading podcasting services and technology company Megaphone, to share his views…

-***Join us at the FIPP World Media Congress, taking place from 12-14 November 2019 in Las Vegas.
-Discounted saver ticket rates are available until 24 July.
+***Join us at the FIPP World Media Congress, taking place from 12-14 November 2019 in Las Vegas, to hear more from Andy Bowers on the power of podcasts.
+Register before 25 September for discounted delegate rates.
 View the full agenda here.***

 Tell us about the Megaphone and how you’ve adapted to meet changing market needs in recent years…